 I am 6’1 (185cm) with a 31″ (78cm) waist and weigh 165 lbs (75 kg) and tested the 32-inch-waist shorts.

 The Dirt Roamer shorts retail for $99 (chamois not included), and are available in sizes 28-40.
 The color I tested is called Carbon.
+These shorts are available at Competitive Cyclist (compare prices).

 Manufactured using Bluesign-approved methods, the Nine Trails Jersey is a 100% polyester top with an athletic fit that is roomy enough to accommodate any shapes you might throw while riding.
 A zip pocket large enough for a bar and emergency cash can be found at the right hip while a drop seat keeps the jersey from riding up while in aggressive biking positions.
 Flatlock stitching, premium fabric selection, and articulated seams have earned this jersey a place at the top of my jersey heap.